urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/13 Multithreading.md

     Number of threads = Number of available cores * (1 + Waiting time / Service time)
   With multiple executors
     Number of threads = Number of available cores * Target CPU utilization * (1 + Waiting time / Service time)

-Callable<T> functional interface
-  Functional interface that takes a generic type and declares the call() method T call()
-    Returns the generic type that this Callable is representing and its signature include a throw for an exepction

 Future<T> interface
   Represents the result of an asynchronous computation